 Right away I was able to notice the size difference of the 8-quart vs my 6-quart.
 Not only is it larger than the 6-quart but much heavier.

 The next difference I noticed was the cord.
-My 6-quart I have to plug it in, which I do like that.
+My 6-quart I have to plug it in, which I do like.
 However, I have had it come unplugged on me while cooking before.

 The Duo Nova has what is called a smart lid.
-Like I stated before the lid automatically will seal its self.
+As I stated before the lid automatically will seal itself.